turingschool/try-turing/popup-rocket-animation/index.md

 ## Welcome!

 We are so glad you are here!
 To get set up...
-1. Open up <a target="blank" href="http://repl.it/">repl.it</a> in a browser (preferably Chrome) and create a free account
+1. Open up <a target="blank" href="http://repl.it/">repl.it</a> in a browser (preferably Chrome) and login to your account
 1. Please change your zoom name to first, last initial, pronouns (ex: _Amy H. (she/her)_)
-1. Introduce yourself in the zoom chat - where are you calling in from?
+1. Heads up!
+We'll ask you to briefly introduce yourself in a few minutes.
 <br><br>

 ## Goals